-Choose from these ten broadheads for assured results on spring gobblers
+Choose from these top turkey broadheads for assured results when bowhunting Spring gobblers.

 I’ve now killed 60 turkeys with bow and arrow, maybe 20 of those with traditional gear.
 About 50 birds ago I would’ve labeled that impossible, based strictly on the fact I was collecting – at best – only one out of three birds hit.
 Put another way, at that rate 60 birds would’ve amounted to something like 90 wasted birds.
 I say wasted because most of the birds that got away in the past were dead on their feet (or on the wing more correctly in a lot of instances), they just didn’t know it.
 Many slipped away to suffer long and agonizing deaths.
-You see, we were shooting turkey with big-game broadheads in those days (late 1970s through 1980s).
+You see, we were shooting turkey with big-game broadheads in those days (late 1970’s through 1980’s).
 Even a 12-ring pinwheel was no guarantee of a recovered bird.
 Arrows zipped right through, birds ran off, or took to wing, and were often never seen again – crawling into nasty brush or sailing off a high ridge.
+Turkey broadheads didn’t exist during those days so those of us serious about bowhunting Spring gobblers more often than not came home empty-handed.

 We tried everything imaginable.
 We placed washers and small-game “stars” behind our broadheads to slow penetration and impart shock.
 We filed notches into solid-blade heads to catch on feathers and smack gobblers hard.
 We even stuck to only heads shots for a time (resulting in either a complete miss or DOA).
-Nothing worked very well.
-We lost a lot of gobblers.
+Nothing worked very well and we lost a lot of gobblers.
 Enter the mechanical broadhead.

-Make no mistake.
-To consistently kill turkeys with arrows, to turn a huge percentage of hits into dead birds, you must keep shots less than 30 yards, but mostly you must cut big holes.
+Make no mistake; to consistently kill turkeys with arrows, to turn a huge percentage of hits into dead birds, you must keep shots less than 30 yards and you must cut big holes.
 Forget shock, knocking them for a loop, and all that outdated bunk.
 Cut them.
 Period.
 This means something opening up to at least 1 ½ inches, 1 ¾ to 2 inches being even better for turning marginal hits into killing ones.
 If this wide-cutting diameter also happens to have an aggressive attack angle – essentially chopping instead of slicing – all the better.
-With those aspects in mind here’s my top-10 picks for turkey hunting.
+With those aspects in mind here’s my top-10 broadhead choices for bowhunting turkey.

 Carbon Express’ F-15 Expandable (MSRP $42/3) is wicked nasty.
 What it lacks in pure cutting diameter (1 3/8-inches total), it makes up for by adding an additional and complete set of blades, set side-to-side to open big wound channels.
 The F-15’s a 4-blade (six including the cross-cutting tip), but not in the conventional X crosscut manner.
 The .030-inch mechanical blades are set in tandem, with maybe a 1/8-inch gap between each blade set.
 This creates an “H-like” wound channel that creates plenty of blood-letting, and when encountering tough wing feathers impedes penetration to impart shock and leave arrows in bird.
 The ferrule/tip/mounting threads is milled from a single piece of stainless steel.
 Closed in flight they offer field-tip consistency, and also make a great traditional choice.